JACoW-org/docs-ECRIS/docs/Paper/LPRSubmit.md

 ![](img/LPRdashboard1.png)

-At this stage the IPAC LPR manager together with the reviewers assigned to your paper have been notified via email of your submission.
+At this stage the ECRIS LPR manager together with the reviewers assigned to your paper have been notified via email of your submission.

 Whenever the LPR manager will accept, reject or ask for modifications for this paper, you will receive an email by the system.
 All the details of this actions will be reported in this dashboard.